SpanNorm: Reconciling Training Stability and Performance in Deep Transformers: SpanNorm: Design and Analysis

 The goal of SpanNorm is to combine the performance benefits of PostNorm with a structural design that promotes the training stability characteristic of PreNorm.
 We achieve this by modifying the information flow in the second residual connection of a PostNorm block.

 Given the input to the block $X'_l$, the computation proceeds as follows:

-and the pseudocode is shown in Algorithm \ref{alg:pytorch_transformer}.
-The first sub-layer (e.g., MHA) follows the standard PostNorm structure.
-However, in the second sub-layer (Feed-Forward Network, short for FFN), the residual connection adds the original block input, $\mathbf{X}^{'}_{l}$, instead of the intermediate representation, $\mathbf{Y}_{l}$.
+and the pseudocode is shown in Algorithm~\ref{alg:pytorch_transformer}.
+The first sub-layer (i.e., MHA) follows the standard PostNorm structure.
+However, in the second sub-layer (Feed-Forward Network, abbreviated as FFN), the residual connection adds the original block input, $\mathbf{X}^{'}_{l}$, instead of the intermediate representation, $\mathbf{Y}_{l}$.
 We term this SpanNorm because the residual connection effectively spans the entire transformation block.
 This minor change creates a powerful direct skip connection from the input to the output of the entire block.

 We make a specific modification for the first layer of the network ($l=1$).
 The input to this layer consists of raw word embeddings, $\mathbf{E}$, which are not normalized, unlike the inputs to subsequent layers.
 To ensure the MHA sub-layer operates on a normalized input and maintains a consistent attention pattern across the network, we apply an additional LayerNorm to the embeddings before the MHA computation.
-However, this initial LayerNorm is not applied to $\mathbf{E}$ within the identity path of the residual connection, thereby preserving a clean, unmodified ``highway" for information to flow seamlessly.
+However, this initial LayerNorm is not applied to $\mathbf{E}$ within the identity path of the residual connection, thereby preserving a clean, unmodified ``highway'' for information to flow seamlessly.
 Thus, the forward pass for the first layer is defined as: